Burry/Organizr-Plex-Theme/README.md

 ## Related Plex Tweaks for Organizr

-### Open Plex App on Mobile
+### Open Plex App on iOS

-Using Organizr's Settings > Customize > Appearance > Custom JavaScript and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS (Android untested) to the Plex app, complete with functional deep-linking.
+Using Organizr's Settings > Customize > Appearance > Custom JavaScript and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS to the Plex app, complete with functional deep-linking.
+I cannot find the equivalent scheme to open Plex on Android if it exists.

 ### Group Icons